FabioRodriguesT/Projeto_Store_Manager/README.md

 - nodemon: Auto-restart for Node.js applications.
 - nyc: Code coverage tool.
 - sinon: Standalone test spies, stubs, and mocks.
-- sinon-chai: Custom assertions for using the Sinon
+- sinon-chai: Custom assertions for using the Sinon.

+## Licença:

+<p>Este projeto é licenciado sob a Licença MIT.
+Boa codificação!</p>